David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * This is an organizational revolution aiming for "Lean - Compact - Strong - Efficient", not a formality.
 The Ministry of Public Security pioneered this (abolishing General Departments), operating more effectively, proving "no forbidden zones".
 * The arrangement is calculated scientifically with a roadmap, ensuring policies and support for redundant staff; it is not an inhumane purge.
 * The goal is to reduce recurrent expenditures to save resources for development investment (infrastructure, social welfare) and better service to the people.

+**Allegation:** Distorts that streamlining is "shrinking the State's role", "privatizing management", or "the State retreating from core functions".
+* Streamlining aims to make the State apparatus operate more effectively and efficiently, focusing on core functions (policy making, supervision), not abandoning its role.
+* Removing intermediate layers helps state management become more agile and closer to the people.

 **Allegation:** Distorts that this model is "concentration of power", "purging of factions", "abolishing administrative levels" causing a loss of democracy and weakening grassroots management; falsely accuses the State of not consulting the people; incites dissatisfaction regarding staff downsizing.
 * Streamlining the apparatus is an objective and urgent requirement to improve operational effectiveness and efficiency, overcoming the situation of a cumbersome machinery and intermediate levels that cause waste and hinder development.